andrew-grechkin/fuse3-p7zip/README.md

 * FUSE3_P7ZIP_FORCE_ENCODING

-	Some archives (especially those ones created on windows) have file names encoded in non-unicode encoding.
+	Some archives (especially those ones created on windows) have file names encoded in non Unicode encoding.
 This environment variable forces application to use alternative encoding to decode file names.

 	for example: